Dai-dirk/UPTRA/UPTRA-Temporal-Mapper/README.md

 #### Spatial computation
  For the UPTRA that only performs spatial computation, it needs to set the option -s as true.
-The spatial CGRA ADG file is at ../UPTRA_ARC/Spatial folder.
+The spatial CGRA ADG file is under ../UPTRA_ARC/Spatial folder.

 The generated result files are in the same dirrectory as the benchmark.